Azure/ALZ-Bicep/docs/wiki/PolicyDeepDive.md

 We have worked with the creator of [AzAdvertizer](https://www.azadvertizer.net) to integrate all of the custom Azure Policy Definitions and Initiatives as part of Azure Landing Zones into it to help customers use the tool to look at the policies further in easy to use tool that is popular in the community.

-On either the [Policy](https://www.azadvertizer.net/azpolicyadvertizer_all.html#%7B%22col_10%22%3A%7B%22flt%22%3A%22ESLZ%22%7D%7D) or [Initiative](https://www.azadvertizer.net/azpolicyinitiativesadvertizer_all.html) section of the site, set the 'Type' column drop down (last one on the right hand side) to 'ESLZ' and you will see all the policies as mentioned above in the tool for you to investigate further.
+On either the [Policy](https://www.azadvertizer.net/azpolicyadvertizer_all.html#%7B%22col_10%22%3A%7B%22flt%22%3A%22ESLZ%22%7D%7D) or [Initiative](https://www.azadvertizer.net/azpolicyinitiativesadvertizer_all.html) section of the site, set the 'Type' column drop down (last one on the right hand side) to 'ALZ' and you will see all the policies as mentioned above in the tool for you to investigate further.

 AzAdvertizer also updates once per day!